In this tutorial, you will learn how to setup Windows 10 multiple desktops (virtual desktops).

 Windows 10 is undoubtedly one of the best Operating Systems out there and what makes it so amazing is the plethora of useful features offered by it.
-Many of these features are relatively less-known to the users like the amazing feature of setting up multiple desktops (virtual) on a Windows 10 PC.
-Both MacOS and Linux have been providing the multiple desktops feature for some time now, it wasn’t a surprise when Windows 10 incorporated this feature, which is really handy and can get you out of trouble in many situations if you’re able to master it.
+Many of these features are relatively less-known to the users.
+One of such feature is Windows 10 Virtual desktops.
+Microsoft Windows 10 now comes with inbuilt Virtual Desktops feature.
+With this new feature, users can create multiple desktops on Windows 10 PC without depending on third-party software.
+Both MacOS and Linux have been providing the multiple desktops feature for some time now, it wasn’t a surprise when Windows 10 multiple desktops feature came to the light, which is really handy and can get you out of trouble in many situations if you’re able to master it.

 For those who are not aware of the Multiple Desktops feature of Windows 10, then please let us tell you that it is a huge blessing in disguise.
 Not only does this feature help you in keeping your stuff more organised, but it even helps you in hiding your ‘personal stuff’ in a whiff.
 Unable to follow?
 Let us explain.
-The Multiple Desktops on Windows 10 allows the users to open an seemingly infinite number of virtual desktops.
+Windows 10 multiple desktops allow the users to open an seemingly infinite number of virtual desktops.
 You can have a separate desktop for your work stuff, a different one for your personal stuff or fun/recreational stuff.
 And the best thing is that you can switch between these desktops with great ease.
 So no more need of closing your Facebook or Instagram tabs in case your boss walks by.
-Just use the amazing Multiple Desktops feature on your Windows 10 PC and you’ll be safe from the prying eyes.
+Just use the amazing Windows 10 Multiple Desktops feature and you’ll be safe from the prying eyes.

 Check Also: How to get iMessage on PC

-However, the Windows 10 Multiple Desktop features still suffers from some lacunas as you can’t have separate wallpapers for the different desktops.
+However, the Windows 10 Multiple Desktops feature still suffers from some lacunas as you can’t have separate wallpapers for the different desktops.
 Even switching between the desktops takes some time unless of course, you know the shortcut keys by heart.

-If you’re wondering how to set up and use Multiple desktops on your Windows 10 PC, then let me assure you that it is not a very complicated process and after following this tutorial carefully, you’ll be able to set up Multiple desktops on your Windows 10 PC easily.
+If you’re wondering how to set up and use Multiple desktops on Windows 10, then let me assure you that it is not a very complicated process and after following this tutorial carefully, you’ll be able to set up virtual desktops easily.

 How to Set up Windows 10 Multiple Desktops